hasAnybodySeenHarry/expenses/README.md

 ```

 This script will handle everything from installing Argo, setting up the application dependencies, and deploying applications and necessary resources for you.

+## Contributing

+Thank you for your interest in contributing to the Debt Tracker project.
+At this time, we are not accepting external contributions due to limited resources for code review and project maintenance.
+We appreciate your understanding.

+We hope to reopen contributions in the future as resources allow.

+## License

+This project is licensed under the [GNU General Public License (GPL) v3.0](https://opensource.org/licenses/GPL-3.0).
+This means:

+- You are free to use, modify, and distribute this software.
+- If you distribute derivative works or software that uses this software, you must also release it under the GPL.

+For more details, see the [LICENSE](LICENSE) file.

+## Acknowledgements

+We would like to thank the following projects and organizations for their contributions and support:

+- **Kubernetes**: For providing a robust platform for container orchestration.
+- **Helm**: For simplifying the deployment of applications on Kubernetes.
+- **React**: For the powerful library used to build the frontend.
+- **ArgoCD**: For enabling declarative continuous delivery.
+- **Redis**: For efficient in-memory data storage.
+- **MongoDB**: For flexible document storage.
+- **Kafka**: For distributed event streaming.
+- **PostgreSQL**: Well, just for existing in this world :D

+## Contact

+For any questions or feedback, please contact us at [harryd.io@proton.me](mailto:harryd.io@proton.me).